 Experience of the Respondent: Please submit a narrative describing your experience related to developing housing (affordable and market rate).
 Include a summary of the current portfolio owned and/or managed.

-Development Team: Please identify a separate lead person for each of the following four categories and provide a resume for each.
+Development Team: The project involves collaborating with ESN’s assembled team of industry experts to develop a systems approach to affordable housing and transportation, which includes addressing energy efficiency and sustainability in transportation models, the built environment, finance and policy, and utility systems.
+Please identify a separate lead person for each of the following four categories and provide a resume for each.
 The designated person may be an in-house team member or a subcontracted partner if that person is committed to working with the development team throughout the process.
 These four individuals will be required to attend all Moving Forward workshop sessions and meetings.
 Resumes for additional team members may be submitted but are not required.

-Transportation
+Transportation: Experience desired in all forms of mobility (e.g., mass transit, walkable communities, personal vehicles, carsharing, biking, etc.) and experience in incorporating transportation into or near developments, planning for ease of resident access.

-Built Environment (construction and design with experience related to energy efficiency and sustainability)
+Built Environment: Refers to experience in construction and design that includes energy efficiency technologies and sustainable building materials.)

-Finance and policy
+Finance and policy: Background in innovative financing agreements and funding sources as well as understanding of public policy and regulatory requirements for community developments and utility systems.

-Utility Systems (gas, water, electric)
+Utility Systems: Understanding of and experience with different utility systems and companies, including gas, water, and electric.
+Experience with integrating renewable energy (solar, wind, geothermal systems, etc.) preferred.

 An assessment of the Respondent’s ability to deliver the indicated service in accordance with the specifications set out in the RFQ.
 Please provide a narrative for each of the following (maximum of 2 pages per item):